 When Is the Best Time of Year to Elope in the PNW?

-While each state is different in terms of weather, this is a solid estimate of the best time of year to elope in the PNW.
+While each state is different in terms of weather, fall is the best time of year to elope in the PNW.
+However, check out the pros and cons of each season below.

 Summer

 The summer is the most popular time to visit the PNW, though I recommend avoiding this time of year.
 While the weather is pleasant, I can guarantee that the crowds are not.
 If you do visit in the summer, prepare for high prices, lodging and rental car shortages, and lots of traffic.
 While planning an elopement during sunrise or sunset can definitely help with the crowds, I recommend choosing a different season.
-I will say though that the weather this time of year is great, and in July and August, the wildflowers are absolutely incredible.
+I will say though that the weather this time of year is great, and in July and August, the wildflowers are absolutely incredible in places like Rainier and Olympic.

 Fall